tmokmss/blog/src/data/blog/20251007-cdk-context-provider/index.md

 new ApiService(context, "UserApi", { apiName: "user" });
 ```

 In React (JSX) notation, it would look like the following, but in CDK notation, it becomes a bit complicated.
-I think this is a problem that can be solved with familiarity.
+I think this is a problem that can be solved as this pattern will become more popular in the future.

 ```jsx
 <Stack>